npm-simplified/simplified/docs/user-group.md

 #### @returns:

-Returns true on success of an error object.
+Returns true on success or error on failure.

 #### Usage:
 ~~~~